ghostery/trackerdb/docs/categories.md

 Chat widgets, customer support, and other interaction tools.

-## Essential

-Site requests that may be critical to website functionality, such as tag managers and privacy notices.

 ## Extensions

 Software that intercepts and analyzes browser requests by redirecting traffic to itself.
 This includes browser hijacking extensions, but also legitimate applications like anti-virus software.